If you’re like me, you were taught that yoga is about structure and alignment.

 What does a somatic release feel like?

 It may feel like tension melting away from the body, muscles softening, and a deep sense of peace washing over you.
 Some people may also experience tingling sensations, warmth, or a feeling of energy flowing freely.
-In EMDR therapy and sensorimotor psychotherapy, the release may feel more subtle.
+But this is a deeply personal experience.
+It may also feel different in different areas of the body.
+The somatic release I felt in my heart around a specific emotional issue was very different from the release I felt in my jaw after recovering from a surgery.

 How do you release trauma trapped in the body?

-A therapist helps but you can also release on your own, especially on the mat.
-You just need to engage in somatic therapy practices that facilitate the processing and integration of traumatic experiences, like the ones listed above.
+A therapist helps but you are your own best coach, especially on the mat.
+A coach or therapist simply provides a supportive safe space for you to explore your edge.
+Engage in somatic therapy practices that facilitate the processing and integration of traumatic experiences, like the ones listed above.

-By cultivating awareness of bodily sensations, emotions, and triggers, you can safely process and release trauma.
+Cultivating an awareness of bodily sensations, emotions, and triggers — YOUR bod’s map) — helps safely process and release trauma.
 It’s important to seek support from trained professionals and significant people in your life when addressing complex trauma or PTSD.

 Final Thoughts